dorayo/dotfiles/README.md

 dotfiles.git
 ============
-Clone and run this on a Macbook Pro to configure your `bash` and `emacs` and `vim` development environment as follows:
+Clone and run this on a Macbook Pro to configure your `zsh` and `emacs` and `vim` development environment as follows:

 ```sh
 cd $HOME